analogsenses/source/source/_posts/2016-12-21-the-best-mirrorless-cameras.markdown

 Another important factor is speed.
 In wildlife photography you don’t usually get a second chance to capture the perfect shot — after all, wild animals are notoriously bad at following posing directions.
 This is where having a quick and accurate AF system, fast burst rate, and generous buffer depth matters most, and the E-M1 II is an industry leader in all of those things.
 With 121 cross-type hybrid AF points, a 15 fps burst rate with full AF capabilities, and a buffer that just keeps going forever, you won’t need a second chance to capture the next iconic National Geographic cover.

-Finally, another important aspect is size and weight.
+Size and weight are also important for wildlife photography.
 The beauty of the MFT system is that you can carry a complete professional setup in a relatively small bag, something that is even more important when traveling.
 Carting a massive pile of equipment around the African jungle is no fun, and with the E-M1 II, you won’t have to.

-Overall, the E-M1 II is by far the best option for wildlife photography, and easily tops this category.
+Overall, the E-M1 II is a great wildlife camera, but there’s a catch: many wildlife photographs are taken at night, or in places where light is scarce.
+In such cases, image stabilization is of no help because you want to maintain a sufficiently fast shutter speed in order to avoid motion blur in your subjects.
+Your only choice there is to raise your ISO value, and that’s where the E-M1 II struggles.
+Unfortunately, the smaller size of the MFT sensor means low light performance isn’t as good as APS-C or Full Frame, and there’s no way around it.

+If you intend to do a majority of your wildlife shooting in good lighting conditions, the E-M1 II is a solid choice, and the best overall camera in this category.
+However, if you plan on spending much time shooting in dimly lit places, you may want to take a look at the honorable mention below, or even the <a href="#low-light">Low Light</a> pick further down in this guide.

 <section class="product-link">
 	<h4 class="buy-now">Buy it online</h4>